AntimaDwivedi/311-app-GSOC-2024/README.md

 <li><a href="" target="_blank"><img src="assets/flow_chart.png"></a></li>

-### To test this model , description of one pothole reporting has been copied from the 311-app ,and passed as the request body of RESTAPIs and below are the response in different languages.
+### To test this model , copied description of one pothole reporting from the 311-app ,and passed as the request body of RESTAPIs and below are the response in different languages.

 ### Request body ###